Popov, V. V. (1986):

 Temnata Dupka (Dark Hole) is the country's most important Palaeolithic site, with artefacts and fauna in a sequence which may start as early as 130,000 BP.
 It is located with many other small caves in a wall of white limestone cliffs above Iskar River.
 On the southern side of the river lies the city Lakatnik, the 250m high limestone cliff face on the north side is called Rocks of Lakatnik (Lakatnik Rocks).
 The limestone is karstified and there are numerous caves and springs in the cliff.
 At about half height a limestone ledge was used to build a path, which is popular for walking and an ideal access for climbers.
 It also connects several cave entrances including the entrance to Temnata Dupka.

-With a lenght of more than four kilometers and some steep descents it is definitely a wild cave and not recommended for non cavers.
+With a length of nine kilometers and some steep descents it is definitely a wild cave and not recommended for non cavers.
 However, it is easy to visit the entrance area when walking on the trail.
-Please be carefull, take a torch with you and turn around when the floor becomes steep.
-Actually it is not a commercial cave, but it is heavily frequented by visitors of the Rocks of Lakatnik.
+Please be careful, take a torch with you and turn around when the floor becomes steep.
+Actually it is not a developed show cave, but it is heavily frequented by visitors of the Rocks of Lakatnik.

 Another cave here is Rajishka Cave, another huge entrance with a flat floored hall behind.
 It is called Upper Cave or Dry Cave, but only the 24m long entrance hall is dry.
 This cave is about 270m long and heavily damaged by the visitors.
 A visit is rather easy, but be aware that it is a wild cave with uneven ground.
 Warm clothes, good light, sturdy boots and if possible a helmet are much recommended.